micropython/micropython/docs/mimxrt/quickref.rst

     i2s.write(buf)             # write buffer of audio samples to I2S device

-The SGTL5000 codec used by the Teensy Audio shiel uses the RX signals for both RX and TX.
+The SGTL5000 codec used by the Teensy Audio shield uses the RX signals for both RX and TX.
-Note that the codec is initialize after the I2S device.
+Note that the codec is initialized after the I2S device.
 That is essential since MCK is needed for it's I2C operation and is provided by the I2S controller.

 MIMXRT boards may have 1 or 2 I2S buses available at the board connectors.